mbitsnbites/solidaritycsg/trunk/README.txt

 1) In the "source" folder, type "make".
 2) In the "tools" folder, type "make".

-For Windows users, "make" with "mingw32-make" (requires MinGW).
+For Windows users, replace "make" with "mingw32-make" (requires MinGW).

 License